Term Frequency: Complete Guide to TF Weighting Schemes for Text Analysis

 Visualization

 Sparsity pattern of the term frequency matrix.
 Each row represents a document, each column a vocabulary term.
-Blue cells indicate non-zero term frequencies.
+Blue cells indicate non-zero term frequencies (86 of 550 cells).
 The sparse pattern shows that each document uses only a small subset of the total vocabulary.

 Sparsity Implications